-Since I spent 4 days in Berlin, my guide shares where to eat and play within that time frame.
+Since I spent 4 days in Berlin, my guide is sharing where to eat and play within that time frame.

 We stayed at Baxpax Kreuzberg hostel located in the Friedrichshain-Kreuzberg borough – known as a hip, young and trendy neighborhood.
 So, those who stayed, and worked, at the hostel were predominately young adults.

-Also, if you’re a history buff, I’d definitely recommend staying in Kreuzberg.
-This neighborhood shows the transformation of Berlin after the fall of the Berlin wall.
-In fact, Kreuzberg was actually once enclosed on three sides by the Berlin wall.
+Also, if you’re a history buff, I’d recommend staying in Kreuzberg.
+This neighborhood shows the transformation of Berlin after the fall of the Berlin Wall.
+Kreuzberg was once enclosed on three sides by the Berlin Wall.

 East Side Gallery

 We went to the East Side Gallery and found ourselves drinking beers in a large sandbox.
-At the same time, locals were playing dodge-ball, or what looked like it.
-We never actually learned the rules, but nonetheless enjoyed watching the game.
+At the same time, locals were playing dodgeball, or what looked like it.
+We never actually learned the rules but enjoyed watching the game.
 Once we finished our beers, we followed the East Side Gallery path to look at all of the graffiti.

 Brandenburg Gate + Pariser Platz